Characterization of Spherical and Plane Curves Using Rotation Minimizing Frames: Introduction

-Spherical curves constitute an important class for which it is possible to exactly find RM frames.
-The goal of this work is to study some properties of spherical curves using these frames.
-We show how to find the angle between the principal normal and an RM vector (the derivative of this angle gives the torsion) for an at least three times differentiable space curve.
+The usual way of studying curves is by means of the Frenet frame.
+But since its principal normal always points to the center of curvature, it may result in unnecessary rotation.
+In this respect, the consideration of \emph{rotation minimizing frames} (RM frames, for short) may be of special interest \cite{BishopMonthly,KlokCAGD1986}.
+The basic idea is that the normals should rotate only the necessary amount to remain normal to the tangent.
+The goal of this work is to study some properties of spherical and plane curves using RM frames.
+We show how to find the angle between the principal normal and an RM vector for a $C^3$ space curve (the derivative of this angle gives the torsion).
 This is done by using a convenient expression for the curvature function and torsion of a spherical curve.
-Subsequently, we show how to generalize these expressions for a generic curve by using the concept of osculating spheres, i.e., we describe the behavior of the curvature and torsion of a curve near an osculating sphere using spherical analogs.
-We also furnish a characterization of spherical curves by using osculating spheres described in terms of RM frames.
+Subsequently, we generalize these expressions for a generic curve by using osculating spheres.
+In addition, we address the problem of characterizing curves whose position vector lies on a moving plane spanned by their unit tangent and an RM vector field and prove that they are precisely the plane and spherical curves.
+Finally, as an application of spherical curves and RM frames, we characterize Bertrand curves as the curves whose so-called natural mates \cite{DeshmukhTJM2018} are spherical.
+A notion of mate curves based on RM frames is also introduced and allows us to reverse the above mentioned association between spherical and Bertrand curves.